-September 11, 2020: “You have arrived: Now what?”
-Tips for Getting Oriented to SAS and Penn”
+September 9, 2022: The Lay of the Land: Tips for Getting Oriented to SAS and Penn

 One of the challenges of being an Assistant Professor is that many people want you to do something for them.
 How do you adjudicate among all of these different requests?
 How do you set priorities?
 In particular, how do you juggle requests to do things on campus compared to other priorities, particularly the need to do research and writing?
 Many Assistant Professors feel overwhelmed.
 This workshop will provide concrete advice for managing the demands of the first two years.
 It will also give you a set of principles to guide your decision making.